|

 Figure 7-2).
 Selected residues are

-RSA change threshold option has two input fields and is
+The RSA change threshold option has two input fields and becomes

 its isolated chains are analyzed using the DSSP program in order